Phnom Penh City Bus: Line 07

-Line 7B

-Line 7B was added in August 2017 along other 7 lines.
-It runs north to south and vice versa in the city.

-Line 7B leaves from Kilometer 9 Terminal, moving north on National Road 5, travelling south alongside Chea Sophara Street (598), going under 7 Makara Sky Bridge, moving south on Yothapol Khemarak Phoumin Boulevard (271), crosses Steung Mean Chey Sky Bridge, cuts across Kbal Thnal Stop, crosses Monivong Bridge, and stops at Chbar Ampov Terminal.
+Line 7 was introduced in August 2017 alongside seven other lines.
+Originally, the route was designated as Line 7B, operating alongside Line 7A (which traveled to Orussey Market and Tep Phan Road, and currently operates as Line 5).
+Following network updates, the former Line 7B was officially renamed to Line 7.
+Operating on a north-south axis through the city, the route departs from the WinWin Bus Stationn locate in Prek Pnov and travels south along Chea Sophara Street (598).
+It passes under the 7 Makara Sky Bridge, continues south on Yothapol Khemarak Phoumin Boulevard (271), crosses the Steung Meanchey Sky Bridge, passes the Kbal Thnal Stop, crosses the Monivong Bridge, and terminates at the Veal Sbov Bus Station in Chbar Ampov.

 Line 08

 Line 08 was added in August 2017 along other 7 lines.
 It runs west to east and vice versa in the city.

 Line 08 starts from Kilometer 9 Terminal, going north on National Road 5, crosses Prek Pnov Bridge, moving alongside Ly Yongphat Street, travelling south on National Road 6, and ends at Borey Rung Roeung Terminal.

 Line 09

 Line 09 was added in January 2018.
 It runs east to west and vice versa in the city.

 Line 09 begins from Borey Santepheap 2 Terminal, moving south on National Road 3, reaches Vattanac Industrial Park 2 then makes a U-turn, turns left to Prateah Lang Street, and stops at Special Economic Zone Terminal.